Abstractize/Unity-MLAPI-Docker-Template/README.md

 # Unity Docker MLAPI Server Template
 This is a Unity Template for a Multiplayer Server with MLAPI using Rufus and Docker for Server Hosting.
+## Dependencies
+- com.unity.toolchain.linux-x86_64

+Do *not* install the other versions for other OS:
+- com.unity.toolchain.macos-x86_64-linux-x86_64
+- com.unity.toolchain.win-x86_64-linux-x86_64
 ## Usage
 Write your Unity Credentials in an `.env` file in the root of the directory (where `docker-compose.yml` is).
 ```